marv1913/lora_utility/README.md

 # LORA Utility
 This application implements a self designed multi hop [routing protocol](https://github.com/marv1913/lora_utility/wiki).
+The application was designed for a  Ting-01 SX1278 LoRa module.
 To demonstrate the functionality of the protocol a messenger was implemented, too.

 ## Deployment